Preconstruction Services as a Growth Strategy

 Share

-Many contractors in many markets can use this three-phase strategy to achieve sustainable growth by leveraging CM at Risk (https://dbmgt.co/2Fs8j55) and advanced preconstruction services (https://dbmgt.co/2FDgv2e) to build a competitive advantage.
+This three-phase strategy involves leveraging CM at Risk and Advanced Preconstruction Services to build a competitive advantage.

 Leveraging Preconstruction And CMAR For Growth

-Every market contains a mix of smaller contractors who are extremely competitive going after smaller projects with a few larger players including some from out of the area who build the larger projects.
+Every market contains a mix of smaller contractors who are extremely competitive.
+They tend to go after smaller projects with a few larger players, including some from out of the area who build the larger projects.
 These larger projects have less competition and are often negotiated with the contractor selected based on qualifications.

 2. Build and maintain operational efficiency so that you can continue to compete on the smaller projects.
 You can’t lose this ability as you build to your fighting weight.